Integration into National Policies

 For more information on blue carbon in other UNFCCC mechanisms, see section 4 of Coastal Blue Carbon Ecosystems: Opportunities for Nationally Determined Contributions.

-Steps to include blue carbon in opens in a new windownational climate change mitigationopens PDF file efforts are:
+Steps to include blue carbon in national climate change mitigation efforts are:

 - Develop national blue carbon action plans, outlining specific national circumstances, opportunities, needs and limits